Psychological Healing

 Repentance is Love

-Moreover, Saint Catherine of Genoa showed us that, if we do repent, the price we pay for purification in this life is nothing compared to the price we would have to pay in Purgatory.
+Moreover, Saint Catherine of Genoa showed us that, if we do repent our sins and seek spiritual purity now, the price we pay for purification in this life is nothing compared to the price we would have to pay in Purgatory.

 That is, if you repent in this life, and if you spend the rest of your life in sacrifice and prayer for the good of others, that’s true love.
 That’s what it means to feed Christ’s sheep.